Project-Counter/cop5/source/04-reports/03-title-reports.rst

    * - TR_B1
      - Book Requests (Controlled)
      - Reports on full-text activity for books, excluding Open and Free_To_Read content, as Total_Item_Requests and Unique_Title_Requests.
 The Unique_Title_Requests provides comparable usage across book platforms.
-The Total_Item_Requests shows overall activity; however, numbers between sites will vary significantly based on how the content is delivered (e.g. delivered as a complete book or by chapter).
+The Total_Item_Requests show usage per item, so usage on different platforms will vary based on how the content is delivered (e.g. delivered as a complete book or by chapter).
      - Aggregated_Full_Content\ |br|\ |lb|
        eBook\ |br|\ |lb|
        eBook_Collection